It’s Not About You

 On a genetic level, plants are more complex than many animals and some of the most important discoveries in all of biology came from research carried out on plants.
 Robert Hooke first discovered cells in 1665 while studying cork in the early microscope he built. in the nineteenth century Gregor Mendel worked out the principles of modern genetics using pea plants and in the mid-twentieth century Barbara McClintock used Indian corn to show that genes can transpose, or jump.
 We now know that these, “jumping genes” are a characteristic of all DNA and are intimately connected to cancer in humans.
 And while we recognize that Darwin was a founding father of modern evolutionary theory, some of his most important finding were in plant biology specifically, and we’ll see quite a few of these in the pages of this book. . .

 Baby Bee.
-The one person who makes me realize it isn’t about me.
+The one person who reminds me it isn’t about me.